artipie/artipie/.wiki/Dashboard.md

 Artipie front-end is distributed as [Docker image](hub.docker.com/r/artipie/front) and as fat jar.
 The jar file can be downloaded on GitHub [releases page](https://github.com/artipie/front/releases).

-The Artipie front-end is independent part of Artipie project that interacts with Artipie server by using REST-API services provided by Artipie server.
+The Artipie front-end is independent part of Artipie project that interacts with Artipie server by using [REST-API services](./Rest-api) provided by Artipie server.

-The Artipie dashboard provides following abilities:
+The Artipie dashboard provides following functionality:
 * Sign in
 * View of all available repositories
 * Creating a new repository